 - reorganising the structure of your data

 - creating a database using a variety of software

 - migrating a database from a desktop to online

 - cleaning data based on a set of defined rules

 - working with your departmental IT Support

-Get in touch: If you want help structuring, creating, or migrating your research data then the Data modelling and Migration Service can help!
-The primary contact for this is provided by Dr James Cummings.
-Contact him directly of via our team email address at firstname.lastname@example.org and they will answer any questions or with questions or set up an initial meeting.
+Get in touch: If you want help structuring, creating, or migrating your research data then contact us via our team email address at firstname.lastname@example.org.